atieq-rehman-confiz/resteasy-api/README.md

 ## Startup

 * clean & build with mvn and run embedded jetty server as *jetty:run*
+* open the browser to access as (http://localhost:8888/index.html)

 ## How to extract swagger related stuff